koyya-suchitra/HRanalytics_powerbi_dashboard/README.md

-Excited to share my new "Comprehensive HR Insights Dashboard" developed using Power BI! 📊

-Delving into HR data, I extracted valuable insights through a range of visualizations.
-Here are some key metrics highlighted in the dashboard:
+Welcome to the "Comprehensive HR Insights Dashboard" developed using Power BI!
+This project delves into HR data, extracting valuable insights through a range of visualizations.
+It aims to provide a comprehensive view of the workforce, facilitating data-driven decision-making and strategic planning.

+Key Metrics Highlighted
-- Employee Count by Department
+Employee Count by Department
-- Gender Distribution by Department
+Gender Distribution by Department
-- Age Spread of Staff
+Age Spread of Staff
-- Min/Max/Average Salary in Each Department
+Min/Max/Average Salary in Each Department
-- Top Earners in Each Country
+Top Earners in Each Country
-- Performance Spread
+Performance Spread
-- Company Growth Trend
+Company Growth Trend
-- Employee Filter (by Starting Letter)
+Employee Filter (by Starting Letter)
-- Performance vs. Salary Relationship
+Performance vs. Salary Relationship
-- India vs. New Zealand - Quick Scorecard
+India vs. New Zealand - Quick Scorecard

-Utilizing various visual elements like clustered bar charts, line charts, pie charts, scatter charts, cards, slicers, and tables, this dashboard offers a comprehensive view of the workforce.
-It's a powerful tool for data-driven decision-making and strategic planning.
+Visualization Elements
+The dashboard utilizes various visual elements to present data, including:

+Clustered bar charts
+Line charts
+Pie charts
+Scatter charts
+Cards
+Slicers
+Tables
+These elements offer a detailed and interactive view of the HR metrics, enabling deeper insights and more precise analysis.

+Features
-The dashboard also includes interactive features, allowing users to filter data by various criteria such as department, country, and performance ratings.
-This interactivity enables deeper insights and more precise analysis
+Interactive Filtering: Allows users to filter data by department, country, performance ratings, and other criteria.

-Excited to showcase my skills in HR data analysis and Power BI through this project! 🚀🌟
+Performance vs. Salary Analysis: Identifies potential areas for salary adjustments and performance improvements.
+Growth Trend Analysis: Provides a historical perspective to forecast future growth and staffing needs.
+Purpose
+This project demonstrates the power of combining advanced data visualization techniques with HR analytics to drive strategic decisions and foster organizational growth.

+How to Use
+Clone the repository to your local machine.
+Open the Power BI file to explore the dashboard.
+Interact with various visual elements and filters to gain insights from the HR data.
+Conclusion
+The Comprehensive HR Insights Dashboard is a powerful tool designed to provide in-depth analysis and support strategic HR planning.
+Explore the project to see how these insights can drive growth and development.